tinytelly/tinytelly/README.md

+most of my repos in github are private, but here is a few that are public...

 - CDK examples @ [cloudadder](https://github.com/cloudadder)
 - A Java Based Automation framework @ [java automate](https://github.com/tinytelly/java-automate)
 - A properties based solution to create predictable outcomes @ [purpose](https://github.com/tinytelly/purpose)